Wildhoney/ngContextMenu/README.md

 ## Exceptions

+Thrown when the specified context menu path cannot be found:

  > Invalid context menu path: *templateName*.

- Thrown when the specified context menu path cannot be found.
+Thrown when the partial is adding more than one child &ndash; when **only** one is expected:

  > Context menu is adding *number* immediate children.
- Thrown when the partial is adding more than one child &ndash; when **only** one is expected.